TACTICAL EDGE DOCTRINE

 Liquidity moves because of participation.

-Participation shows up at specific times and specific levels.
+Participation shows up at specific levels and specific times.

 Our job is not to be clever.
 Our job is to be prepared.